CAST-projects/scan-build/README.rst

 To generate a compilation database file goes like this::

     $ intercept-build <your build command>

+this generates a compile_commands.json in the folder where it was run.
+A file compile_config.json is also generated, this file contains information about the compiler used (compiler name and version, default include paths and macros, etc...).

 To run the Clang static analyzer against a project with compilation database goes like this::